This is the logo for the 106th website.

 Editor's Note: Some men have asked how the 106th Div.
 Assoc. got its start.
 Here is the answer.

 When the 106th Infantry Division became a Category IV unit and was filled with high point men, it was scheduled to return to the States in December 1945.
-When alert orders were received immediately after Day, General Donald A. Stroh, Commanding, issued orders for a committee to establish a Division Association.
+When alert orders were received immediately after V-J Day, General Donald A. Stroh, Commanding, issued orders for a committee to establish a Division Association.
 This committee consisted of Lt.
 Col. F. I. Agule, AG, Lt.
-Col. H. B. Livesey Jr., CWS, Major Wm.
+Col. H. B. Livesey, Jr., CWS, Major Wm.
 Perlman, Inf.
 Capt.
 Lowther, IG, Capt.
 Crank, Inf., Lt.
 Macintosh, and M/Sgt.
 Givens.

 Under pressure of the stepped up program for return to the States, the committee worked feverishly to outline plans.
 With the assistance of Lt.
 Col. B. A. Bowman, JA, the Constitution and By Laws were drafted, and on 15 September 1945 at Camp Lucky Strike, a call was issued to all interested members of the Division to meet in the mess tent and to vote on the organization of the Association.
 Subscriptions to get the Association started were solicited and all gave generously, including the attached units like the 159th Infantry Regiment. $2200 was raised.